| Team Skull | |

 Created for the 2016 gamesPokémon Sun andMoon, Team Skull is astreet gang existing in the region ofAlola,[4] a fictional location inspired byHawaii,[5] and are led by a man named Guzma.[4]
 Often coming from difficult backgrounds, they attempt to steal money in order to support themselves, and also try to steal Pokémon from other trainers.[6]

-Guzma, the group's leader, is described as looking out for people in a similar station to his,[7] while Plumeria serves as a "big sis" or "mom" figure to the grunts.[6][4]
+Guzma, the group's leader, is described as looking out for people in a similar situation as his,[7] while Plumeria serves as a "big sis" or "mom" figure to the grunts.[6][4]
 Guzma utilizes a Pokémon named Golisopod as his strongest Pokémon.[8]
 Plumeria, meanwhile, has a Salazzle as one of her Pokémon.[9]
-Team Skull Grunt outfits utilize a black-and-white color palette, wearing matching uniforms incorporating skull bandanas and necklace pendants.[3]
-Gladion, the brother of major characterLillie, also aids Team Skull during the game, serving as one of the player character's rivals.[10][11]
+Team Skull Grunt outfits utilize a black and white color palette, wearing matching uniforms incorporating skull bandanas and necklace pendants.[3]
+Gladion, the brother of major characterLillie, is also a member of the group, serving as one of the player character'srivals.[10][11]

 As part of advertising for the games, actors portraying Team Skull were featured in various commercials, including runnerUsain Bolt[30] and comedianAyako Imoto.[31]
 Team Skull-themed merchandise has also been released, including pins,[32] clothing,[33] and a digitalNintendo 3DS theme.[34]

 Inside Games writer Sawasdee Otsuka stated that Team Skull represented a new trend in antagonistic teams in thePokémon series.
-He explained that, where such teams previously committed their crimes with "ambition and purpose", Team Skull's members lacked that, describing them as people who had become estranged from the region's culture.[27]Destructoid writer Chris Carter remarked how much he enjoyed Team Skull, exclaiming his appreciation for how "laughably bad" they can be.
-He stated that, while previous antagonistic groups in the series were "legitimately insidious", he liked how they were instead portrayed asblack sheeps.[28]Anime News Network writer Callum May commented that they were primarily viewed as nuisances in the games by Alola's residents, stating that while they find Team Rocket "pathetic", they couldn't help themselves in loving the team and finding them cute.
+He argued that, where such teams previously committed their crimes with "ambition and purpose", Team Skull's members lacked that, describing them as people who had become estranged from the region's culture.[37]Destructoid writer Chris Carter remarked how much he enjoyed Team Skull, exclaiming his appreciation for how "laughably bad" they could be.
+He stated that, while previous antagonistic groups in the series were "legitimately insidious", he liked how they were instead portrayed asblack sheep.[38]Anime News Network writer Callum May commented that they were primarily viewed as nuisances in the games by Alola's residents, stating that while they find Team Rocket "pathetic", they couldn't help themselves in loving the team and finding them cute.
 They stated that they could be better off with better support, appreciating seeing Guzma reformed in games afterSun andMoon.[7]Fanbyte writer Cian Maher likened them to Team Yell fromPokémon Sword andShield, describing Skull as a less malevolent force than the Aether Foundation.
-He commented on how they were a "classic iteration of rebellious youth", stating that the Team Skull members seem inspired by '70spunk rock.[29]
+He found them to be a "classic iteration of rebellious youth", stating that the Team Skull members seem inspired by 1970spunk rock.[39]